Study of a Retroviral Replicating Vector to Treat Patients Undergoing Surgery for a Recurrent Malignant Brain Tumor

 Biological: Toca 511

 All subjects will receive Toca 511, a retroviral replicating vector that expresses the cytosine deaminase (CD) gene.
 CD converts the antibiotic 5-FC to the anti-cancer drug 5-FU in cells that have been infected by the Toca 511 vector.
-Beginning approximately 7 weeks after administration of Toca 511, subjects will take an 8-day course of oral 5-FC.
-These 8-day courses of 5-FC are repeated every 7 weeks for a total of 3 courses during the 6-month study.
+Beginning approximately 6 weeks after administration of Toca 511, subjects will take a course of oral 5-FC.
+These courses of 5-FC will be repeated cyclically during the 6-month study.

 Other Names: